Series 7 Sponsorship vs Self-Study Paths Explained

 Two Paths Into Financial Services — Which Is Right for You?

-When people research how to become a financial advisor, they often discover that there are two fundamentally different paths: getting sponsored by a broker-dealer for the Series 7, or pursuing independent licensing through the Series 65 without any firm sponsorship.
-Understanding the real differences between these paths is essential for making the right career decision.
+There are two fundamentally different paths: getting sponsored by a broker-dealer for the Series 7, or pursuing independent licensing through the Series 65 without any firm sponsorship.

 Series 7 (Sponsored)